-This resource may be specified with the values XtJustifyLeft, XtJustifyCenter, or XtJustifyRight.
-A converter is registered for this resource that will convert the following strings: left, right, and center.
+international This is a boolean flag, only settable at widget creation time.
+A value of false signals the widget to use pre-R6 internationalization (specifically, the lack thereof), such as using fonts for displaying text, etc. A value of true directs the widget to act in an internationalized manner, such as utilizing font sets for displaying text, etc. justify Specifies left, center, or right alignment of graphic within the widget.
+This resource may be specified with the values XtJustifyLeft , XtJustify-Center , or XtJustifyRight .
+A converter is registered for this resource that will convert the following strings: left , right , and center .
 This resource only has noticeable effect when the width of the widget is larger than necessary to display the graphic.
-Note that when the graphic is a multi-line label, the longest line will obey this justification while shorter label Specifies the text string to be displayed in the widget's window if no bitmap is specified.
+Note that when the graphic is a multi-line label , the longest line will obey this justification while shorter lines will be left-justified with the longest one. label Specifies the text string to be displayed in the widget's window if no bit- map is specified.
 The default is the name of this widget.
-Regardless of the value of encoding or international, a single newline character (1 leftBitmap Specifies a bitmap to display to the left of the graphic in the widget's mappedWhenManaged If this resource is True, then the widget's window will automatically be pointerColor A pixel value which indexes the widget's colormap to derive the forepointerColorBackground A pixel value which indexes the widget's colormap to derive the resize Specifies whether the widget should attempt to resize to its preferred dimensions whenever its resources are modified with XtSetValues.
+Regardless of the value of encoding or international , a single newline character (1 byte) will cause a line break. leftBitmap Specifies a bitmap to display to the left of the graphic in the widget's window. mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. pointerColor A pixel value which indexes the widget's colormap to derive the fore- ground color of the pointer symbol specified by the cursorName resource. pointerColorBackgroun A pixel value which indexes the widget's colormap to derive the background color of the pointer symbol specified by the cursor-Name resource. resize Specifies whether the widget should attempt to resize to its preferred dimensions whenever its resources are modified with XtSetValues .
 This attempt to resize may be denied by the parent of this widget.
-The parent is always free to resize the widget regardless of the state of this resource.

-screen The screen on which this widget is displayed.
-This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is shapeStyle Nonrectangular widgets may be created using this resource.
-Nonrectangular widgets are supported only on a server that supports the Shape Extension.
+The parent is always free to resize the widget regardless of the state of this resource. screen The screen on which this widget is displayed.
+This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is False . shapeStyle Nonrectangular widgets may be created using this resource.
+Nonrectan- gular widgets are supported only on a server that supports the Shape Extension .
 If nonrectangular widgets are specified for a server lacking this extension, the shape is ignored and the widgets will be rectangular.
-The following shapes are currently supported: XmuShapeRectangle, XmuShapeOval, XmuShapeEllipse, and XmuShapeRoundedRectangle.
-A converter is registered for this resource that will convert the following strings: rectangle, oval, ellipse, and roundedRectangle.

-y The location of the upper left outside corner of this widget in its parent.
+The following shapes are currently supported: XmuShapeRectangle , XmuShapeOval , XmuShapeEllipse , and XmuShapeRoundedRectan- gle .
+A converter is registered for this resource that will convert the fol- lowing strings: rectangle , oval , ellipse , and roundedRectangle . translations The event bindings associated with this widget. x y The location of the upper left outside corner of this widget in its parent.